 Let's dig into the inventory specifics.
-On a trailing-12-month basis, each segment of inventory decreased.
-On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 8.0%.
-That can be a warning sign, so investors should check in with CONMED's filings to make sure there's a good reason for packing the storeroom for this period.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 8.2%.
+On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 8.2%.
 CONMED may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide great returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.